What to see in India’s Spiti Valley – Wild Voyager Blog

 1. Key monastery

-The most popular places to visit in Spiti Valley are the iconic monasteries.
-Key monastery or Kye Gompa is perched on a volcanic-shaped hillock and surrounded by majestic glaciers in Kaza.
+The most popular places to visit in the Spiti Valley are the iconic monasteries.
+In Kaza, Kye Gompa, also called the Key Monastery, rests on a volcanic-shaped hillock and the grandeur of majestic glaciers surrounds it.
 Settled at such a high altitude, the scenery of Spiti Valley is breathtaking from the monastery.

 Key gompa